wordofwarning/wordofwarning.org/current/2016-hazard/4-5/index.md

 **Activities each hour… [12noon-1pm](/current/2016-hazard/12-1) | [1-2pm](/current/2016-hazard/1-2) | [2-3pm](/current/2016-hazard/2-3) | [3-4pm](/current/2016-hazard/3-4)**

 #### Credits
 [Hazard](/hab/hazard) 2016 is produced by [hÅb](/hab), in collaboration with the participating artists; supported using public funding by Arts Council England + funded by Manchester City Council.
-Thanks to the the Royal Exchange Theatre.
+Thanks to the Royal Exchange Theatre.
 <a href="http://hazardmcr.org" target="_blank">hazardmcr.org</a> | <a href="http://twitter.com/HazardMcr" target="_blank">@HazardMcr</a> | <a href="http://twitter.com/hashtag/HazardMcr" target="_blank">#HazardMcr</a>